ljunggren/boozang-docs/README.md

 ###### Introduction to API validations

-The API validation is very similar to an HTML validation except that the validation is done towards an API end-point.
+The API validation is very similar to a HTML validation, except that the validation is done towards an API end-point.
 Click on the Plus-sign and choose "Validation", and select Request/Response (API).
 In action details, you can now input the API end-point URL and HTTP method (GET, POST, DELETE, etc.).

 ###### Doing HTTP GET validation